chandanegc/Smart_HR_Portal/ReadMe.md

 * Delete image and pdf from cloudnary to setup public id for each img and pdf url.
 * Problem on employeeID uniqueness.
 * * Add api call functions for delete, post, update, create.
 Only pass api route to call;
+* Backend check user is exist then reset password.
+* Modify reset password and register with otp .

+# Feature Add
+* Resume Sortlisting with AI